quezee/dash_app_for_user_acquisition/README.md

 Front-end consists of control panel to specify which data / metrics you want to analyse and 2 output sections: `Main metrics`, showing query results in an interactive sheet and `Dynamics`, doing the same, but through line plots in time.

 ## Configuration
 Configuration constants should be defined in `environments.json` file, located in root.
+See example [environments_dummy.json](environments_dummy.json).

 **USERS**<br>
 Login/Password pairs for authorisation.